fin-auren/Quantative_Option_Chain_Analytics_Nifty_23_06_2026/README.md

 # Motivation of this project
 * option chain analysis for collective market expectations.
 * Open intreset reveals trader positing for long term as well as short term analysis
-* Implied volatility reveals the uncertainity
+* Implied volatility reveals the uncertainity.
 * Put/Call behaviour show resistance as well as support for the underlying assets.